I think I must have the best job in the world. Each year I visit

 For out of town visits (my town being an hour north of New York

 City) I like to spend 3 to 5 days.
-I can do four 45 minute presentations
+I can do three 45 minute presentations

 a day; one to two schools.
 For further information my helpful